DrPsychick/go-alexa-models/README.md

 ### Credits

-Request/Response struct layout influenced by `https://github.com/mikeflynn/go-alexa` which was written before Go was an AWS Lambda native language.
+Used `github.com/arienmalec/alexa-go` as it's based which was influenced by `https://github.com/mikeflynn/go-alexa`